- This event has passed so registration is closed.

 5. Container Security

 6. Security Automation in cloud

-Betty Burke has served MN-ISSA as the President for the past five years.
+Betty currently serves on the ISSA International Board of Directors and is a past President of the MN-ISSA chapter.
 Betty has over twenty years’ experience in Information Technology and Information Security in positions of progressive responsibility and technical expertise.
 She has worked on information security planning, developing and delivering security programs.
 She is respected as a decision-maker and creative problem solver with demonstrated ability to achieve desired results while maintaining effective team cooperation.
 She has worked with several security regulations and standards including HIPAA, ISO17799, COBIT, Payment Card Industry Standard, NIST Standards and IRS Publication 1075.
-Betty currently works for the State of Minnesota leading the GRC team.
 Betty is CISSP and CISA certified.

 Malini Rao – Global Head of Cybersecurity & GRC Operations

 With more than two decades of experience in cybersecurity, Malini Rao brings in extensive experience and expertise working globally for Fortune 500 clients in various areas of cybersecurity such as Cyber Defense, application security, cloud security, DevSecOps, security operations, governance, risk and compliance management, cyber risk management, IOT security and identity and access management.